2025–26 Dallas Mavericks season: Draft

-The Mavericks entered the 2025 NBA draft holding the first overall pick.
-Despite having only a 1.8% chance of securing the top selection, they won the NBA draft lottery, becoming the second consecutive team to reach the postseason (via the NBA play-in tournament) and subsequently win the lottery without a trade, following the 2023–24 Atlanta Hawks.
+Despite having only a 1.8% chance of securing the top selection, they won the NBA draft lottery, becoming the second consecutive team to reach the postseason (via the NBA play-in tournament) and subsequently win the lottery without a trade, joining the 2023–24 Atlanta Hawks.
 Their lottery position was partly determined by winning a coin flip over the Chicago Bulls, which kept them in the 11th spot prior to the lottery draw.
 Landing the first overall pick granted them the opportunity to rebuild after trading Luka Dončić to the Los Angeles Lakers earlier in the year.
 With the first overall pick, Dallas selected Duke University forward Cooper Flagg.